ryandamour/replay/README.md

 # > [!WARNING]

 This is me, a human, telling you that this plugin can be dangerous if not configured directly.
 All of your messages will be stored / saved in .replay within your respective working directory.
 This means if you hand off things like keys, secrets, or any other sensitive information, your message will be stored in a repo as soon as you commit.
+This also means any user can fake a chat history and cause your LLMs to do malicious things - please ensure you trust the other members using a shared .replay dir.
 I am not responsible if you don't take this message seriously.
 This app was also 100% vibed - buyer beware.

 Back to your regular AI programming: